Representative William W. O’Brien

 William W. O'Brien (D) has served the residents of North Providence in District 54 since first being elected in November 2012.
 He was named a Deputy Majority Leader in April 2014.
 Representative O'Brien is a member of the House Finance Committee and chairs its Public Safety Subcommittee.
 He also serves as the first vice chair of both the House Corporations Committee and the House Rules Committee, and is the chair of the Permanent Joint Committee on State Lottery.

 In 2024, Representative O'Brien introduced a new law that stiffens penalties for dog abuse.
-He was the sponsor of another new law that allows liquor stores to offer unlimited free samples once during the month of August.
+He was also the sponsor of a new law that allows liquor stores to offer unlimited free samples once during the month of August.

-Also, in 2024, Representative O'Brien was instrumental in the passage of Article 8 in the FY 25 state budget that restored several million dollars of proposed education aid cuts.
-He was also elected as the chairman of the Permanent Joint Committee on State Lottery.
+Also in 2024, Representative O'Brien was instrumental in the passage of Article 8 in the FY 25 state budget that restored several million dollars of proposed education aid cuts.
+Additionally, he was elected as chairman of the Permanent Joint Committee on State Lottery.

 One of Rep. O'Brien's areas of focus has been on improving the quality and affordability of public education.
 His legislation that created dual enrollment programs at Rhode Island schools enables students to enroll at a college or university as non-degree students and have the courses be recognized toward degree completion at both the college and high school levels.